clgtIO/autobundle/README.md

 ## Story
 Have you ever care about which modules that your app included, **Autobundle** help you make a bundle from your dependency, read below for the benefits.
-Or if you is a bundlephobia, this is exactly built for you.
+Or if you are a bundlephobia, this is exactly built for you.

 ## The benefits
 - Pack all modules of dependency into one file